PocketCoder/oyster-history-map/README.md

 		- Stations at either end have to be visited
 		- 11 lines + overground + trams
 	- [ ] Visit every station on a line
-		- [ ] Progress bar is in the colour of the line (of course)
 	- [ ] Use every line
 	- [ ] Use every branch of the Northern line?
-		- Or another fun one that is one of the idiosyncracies of TfL
+		- Or another fun idiosyncracy of TfL
-	- [ ] Visit every zone
 	- [ ] Use every overground line
-	- [ ] Gotten the first/last train of the day of that line/on TfL
+	- [ ] Have gotten the first/last train of the day of that line/on TfL
 - [ ] Map of Riverboat services
 - Leaderboards?
 	- Would require authentication of CSVs